belowlab/COMPADRE/README.md

 ## Execution

 We have provided a Dockerfile to assist with installing dependencies and reference data.
+You must install and start the Docker client on your machine prior to building and running COMPADRE.
 Instructions to install Docker Engine on your system can be found [here](https://docs.docker.com/engine/install/).

 Navigate into the compadre directory: